Dreams: The Process of Awakening

 Dreams reflect the brain’s and our own efforts to minimize the disturbing effect of energy within us at various stages of awakening.
 Let us see how this happens and leads to waking up.
 We rely on certain principles from physics to do this and defer to others for a physiological exposition of dreams.

-First of all, energy that the brain releases at its base flows into the central part of the brain, avoiding an excess of internal energy or heat at the base.
-This energy then threatens our equilibrium.
-We wish to remain undisturbed by the incoming energy and to counteract it in some way.
-The brain handles this situation by storing energy among its many cells, reducing the velocity of the associated brainwaves.
+For the sake of our equilibrium and to remain as undisturbed as possible, we try to handle the energy that the brain releases at its base.
+First of all, to decrease the velocity (and increase the wavelength) of the engendered brainwaves, energy flows into the central part of the brain.
+Secondly, we can store that incoming energy among many nerve cells, further reducing the velocity of the associated brainwaves.
 We can speak of brainwaves because according to quantum physics, which has been around since 1900 as has psychoanalysis, energy is equivalent to the frequency of the waves carrying it.
 A lower frequency means a greater wavelength and a lower velocity of waves.

 During sleep, we try to deal with the energy that the base of the brain releases.
-We may find ourselves away from home at a resort, or in the mountains, or in another region of the country, or even in another country.
+As a result we may find ourselves away from home at a resort, or in the mountains, or in another region of the country, or even in another country.
 We remember people and settings that we have known in the past.
 To emphasize the point, we may being doing something in a cooler, more northern climate

 Physics can explain this displacement: Brainwaves threaten to become too sharp to be sustained in the same place.
 A new state allows them to become more elongated and stretched out and decreases their momentum reciprocally.
 As momentum is a product of mass and velocity, it is mostly a decrease in velocity that occurs.
-Some mass in the form of individual people increases though as an offset to a decrease in velocity which is greater than the reciprocal of the increase in wavelength.
+Some mass in the form of individual people may increase though as an offset to a greater decrease in velocity than is necessary for a reciprocal of the increase in wavelength.

-This process also involves a storage of energy.
-Kinetic energy, which involves velocity, becomes potential energy, like moving an object from the floor to a table.
+We can further reduce (modulate) our energy by storing it, converting incoming kinetic (motion-filled) energy to greater potential (still) energy.
 As the mind deals with electrically charged chemical elements and electrical energy, it reduces applied electric fields to accomplish this storage.

 Devices for storing electrical energy are called capacitors.
 The brain has various structures that serve this purpose such as the membranes of nerves and the gaps between nerve cells.
 To decrease the strength of microscopic electric fields it is necessary to make these structures less permeable to the conduction of charged elements.
 We can interpret this physically as a self-regulating increase in the dielectric strength (or charge-resistance) of the material between opposite charges.
 It provides for an increase in the amount of stored electric charge, something called capacitance.

-We try to handle energy that enters the brain anew during sleep internally before we realize that it is essential to wake up and really expend energy to return to an equilibrium state.
+We have finally realized that it is essential to wake up and really and truly expend energy to return to an equilibrium state.
 Once awake we commit ourselves to some task, profession, activity, or person in order to expend energy.
 Waking means that we agree to take such action.
-How this goes depends on a favorable environment and our own cleverness or wits.
+How this goes, of course, depends on a favorable environment and our own cleverness or wits.

-Because E = mass times velocity squared and f is velocity divided by wavelength (w), E = hf can be written as mv2 = hv/w, or simply mvw = h.
-This relation states that lengthening w along with a storage of energy can cause a decrease in v.
-Subsequently, the decrease in w that accompanies the conversion of potential energy back into kinetic can result in an increase in m, while v remains roughly the same.
+Because E = mass times velocity squared and f is velocity (v) divided by wavelength (w), E = hf can be written as mv2 = hv/w, or simply mvw = h.
+This relation states that the lengthening of w, which goes along with a storage of energy, can cause a decrease in v.
+Subsequently, the decrease in w, which accompanies the conversion of potential energy back into kinetic energy, can result in an increase in m, while v remains roughly the same.